 Even if a professional has not technically committed malpractice, they may have still committed negligence and there may be legal cause of action in that situation.

 Our specific goal is to help you.
 But we also have a general goal of helping society function better.
 Professional malpractice harms you, but also harms the profession and society at large.
 If you suspect you’ve experience professional malpractice, please contract our malpractice lawyers in New York to learn more about any potential claims.
-Call Nick Wooldridge – a highly competent NY business attorney.
+Call Daniel Kron – a highly competent NY business attorney.